kailash-manasarovar/statement/docs/timeline/2023/october.md

 - I understand it now to mean that Hazel showed him the child rape-gang porn between the last time I saw him and this moment, and he is overwhelmed with emotion.
 - I'm going to suggest that this is a somewhat appropriate reaction for someone involved in a vile conspiracy to give a child victim of rape gangs a nervous breakdown or make them commit suicide, or whatever.
 - I know that Paul was always just doing what he was told.
+- But there again, I always see the best in people.

 ## Gang stalking by conservatory civil servants